Choose Shore Excursions

-Whether or not you are planning on a HopOn bus tour, be sure to visit the websites to get a map that shows all the major tourist sites in the city.
+Whether or not you are planning on a HopOn bus tour, be sure to visit the HopOn bus websites to find a free, highly legible map that shows all the major tourist sites in the city.

 The map at left is a section of their copyrighted map of the City-Sightseeing HopOn bus tour of Barcelona, Spain.
 The map and brochures describing the three bus routes and all the tourist sites can be downloaded as high quality pdf files.

 Note this map shows the cruise ship terminals A, B, C, and D.

 Take the blue bus or ship's shuttle bus into the city to meet with the HopOn bus tour.
 You can use the bus all day for